 - Go through the financials and projections – if applicable

-If your business is fairly mature and already has created a track record for selling to customers, display these and talk about your expected business growth.
+If your business is fairly mature and already has a track record for selling to customers, show these to investors and talk about your expected business growth.
 For early-stage businesses, it may be difficult to make accurate projections but be realistic.

 Either way, outline how much you are raising and how you intend to use the capital.
 How much will it take to get to the various milestones along your anticipated roadmap?

 Finally, don’t be tempted to include an NDA, as you’ll most likely end up irritating potential investors.
 Worse still, you may even attract ridicule that will detract from your pitch.
 Besides, the chances of someone stealing your idea are slim as it’s all about execution.

 Tips on great investor pitch deck design

 Design is key to your investor pitch deck.
 Not only does a well-designed pitch deck hold people’s attention for longer – enticing, alluring, and bringing the audience into your story – it also creates an automatic air of authority.

 Importantly, the bar for investor pitch deck design isn’t particularly high – you don’t need a team of designers to labour for months through hundreds of revisions.
 Rather, a simple, clean, aesthetically consistent design can be as effective as a creative pitch deck with custom hand-drawn illustrations ¬– depending, of course, on your business and target market.
 For the best chance of success, follow these simple design principles: